danzerca/DeployPythonicRAG/BuildingAChainlitApp.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+--> Streaming allows the response to be shown to the user as it becomes available.
+This is useful for long response messages.
+The user does not have to wait for the entire message to be available before viewing it.

 ## On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.